|HPS 0410||Einstein for Everyone|

 Two properties of this special case of the gravitational field were noteworthy.
 First, Einstein recognized that clocks run at different rates in the box of his thought experiment according to their location.
 A clock placed lower in the created field runs slower.

 Einstein immediately generalized that effect to all gravitational fields.
 Clocks deeper in a gravitational field run slower.
-A clock in the sun would run slower than one on earth--if only we could have a clock in the sun withouth it being destroyed by the heat of the sun.
+A clock in the sun would run slower than one on earth--if only we could have a clock in the sun without it being destroyed by the heat of the sun.
 It turns out we can find clocks in the sun.
-Radiating atoms radiate in very definite frequencies according to which element they are.
+Radiating atoms radiate in very definite frequencies of light according to which element they are.
 That means that they behave like little clocks.
 Their running slower is manifested in a slight reddening of the light they emit.
 Einstein computed an effect on the wavelength of sunlight of one part in two million.

 While Einstein did not use spacetime diagrams in 1907, they provide an easy way to see that clocks run at different rates according to their position when they accelerate in a Minkowski spacetime.
 The effect is driven almost entirely by the relativity of simultaneity.

 |The spacetime diagram shows two clocks A and B accelerating together towards the right in a Minkowski spacetime.
 The numbers show the proper time elapsed along each clock's worldline and thus the time each clock reads.
 The hypersurfaces of simultaneity are those of the inertial observer on the left of the figure.
 According to that inertial observer, the two clocks run at the same speed, at least for the initial portion of their acceleration.||Why don't the two clocks run at exactly the same

 speed?
 This is an artifact of how uniform acceleration arises in a